-Nowadays, a quick “Costa Rica surf” Google search will yield an impressive list of hot-spot beaches and drool worthy waves along the Pacific Coast.
+Nowadays, a quick “Costa Rica surf” Google search will yield an impressive list of hot-spot beaches and drool-worthy waves along the Pacific Coast.

 If you scroll down, you might notice the Caribbean town of Puerto Viejo, although it’s easy to miss.

 The reason is this surf village with a rasta vibe has resisted development by large resorts.
-Unlike many beach towns on the Pacific side, Puerto Viejo – and its near neighbour Cahuita – have not yet been mass-marketed for tourism.
+Unlike many beach towns on the Pacific side, Puerto Viejo – and its near neighbor Cahuita – have not yet been mass-marketed for tourism.